shreyaspurohit/jquery.plugin.uptimeRobotMonitor/README.md

 * allMonitorCustomUptimeRatio: In the increasing order, the custom uptime server stats in days separated by "-".
 "1-7" means, server monitor stats for 1 and 7 days.
 Used only in Account mode.
 Applies to all the monitors in the account.
 * allMonitorDefaultColor: The default color of all the monitors when in Account mode.
 This can be overridden using monitorConfs and providing the correct friendlyName.
 * numOfRows: Number of rows to split all the monitors in the account into.
 Used only in Account mode invocation.
+* numOfMonitorsPerRow: When configured more than 0 takes priority over numOfRows. numOfRows is calculated considering the total number of monitors returned from server.
+Used only in Account mode invocation.

 Return value
 ------------